bigstronkcodeman/monadic-parser-combinators/README.md

 processStream processor [chunk1, chunk2]
 ```

 This is useful when you're reading from a network socket or processing a large file in small chunks.
-The parser maintains state between chunks and only emits complete JSON values.
+The parser buffers incomplete data until complete JSON values can be parsed.

 ### Array streaming

-The array streaming parser processes large JSON arrays without loading the entire thing into memory:
+The array streaming parser provides convenient element-by-element processing of JSON arrays:

 ```haskell
 processJsonArrayFile handle $ \element -> do